Guillermotr/demo/README.md

-Just a simple app to try Spring and AWS services
+Just a simple app to try Spring Boot Backend, React Frontend and AWS.